yasmcse/Starling/README.md

-# Starling Coding challenge
+#
 Developer name: Yasir Nazir

 Tech Stack Use </br>

 * Gradle Build with version catalogue using .toml file </br>
 * Multi module gradle app with feature gradle modules </br>
-* Jetpack Navigation Component to navigate between fragments in feature modules </br>
+* Jetpack Navigation Compose to navigate between composables in feature modules using </br>
-* Jetpack Compose with fragments </br>
-* Coroutines and Kotlin Flow for a sychronous api calls.
+* Coroutines and Kotlin Flow for asychronous api calls.
 * Implementation of clean architecture and its layers. </br>
 * Unit testing using JUnit, mockk and kotlin mockito. </br>